 The rainscreen proposed for the projecting feature canopy and the feature cladding comprises polyester powder finished aluminium panels.
 The projecting feature wraps around and visually contains the glazing to create a further layer of interest and emphasizes the building entrances.
-The feature rainscreen cladding is also proposed for the north elevation of Unit 6 facing onto the green corridor linking through to the landscaped amenity area, and the north elevation of unit 5b.
+The feature rainscreen cladding is also proposed for the north elevation of Unit 8 facing onto the green corridor linking through to the landscaped amenity area.

-The composite cladding and glazing are located around the cores and ancillary accommodation, which breaks down the scale and mass of the buildings.
-Locating the core and ancillary accommodation to the front facades of each building provides good accessibility and assists visitors with orientation.
-The translucent cladding panels provide additional interest.
+The composite cladding and double height glazing are located around the cores and ancillary accommodation, which breaks down the scale and mass of the buildings.
+Locating the core and ancillary accommodation to the front facades of each building provides good accessibility and assists